PrefectHQ/prefect/docs/core/tutorial/04-handling-failure.md

 ## If at first you don't succeed...

 Now that we have a working ETL Flow let's take further steps to ensure it's robustness.
 The `extract_*` Tasks are making web requests to external API's in order to fetch the data.
 What if the API is unavailable for a short period?
-Or if a single request times out for unknown reasons? **Prefect `Tasks` allow you to specify retry behavior**; let's add this to our `extract_*` tasks:
+Or if a single request times out for unknown reasons? **Prefect `Tasks` can be retried on failure**; let's add this to our `extract_*` tasks:

 ```python{1,6,12}
 from datetime import timedelta